Charles M. Rappleye Investigative Journalism Award

 Nicholas Schou

 Nicholas Schou is the former editor-in-chief of OC Weekly.
-His work has appeared in numerous publications including The Atlantic, Newsweek and the Los Angeles Times.
+His work has appeared in The Atlantic, Newsweek, the Los Angeles Times and more.
 He is also the author of several books including "Kill the Messenger: How the CIA’s Crack Cocaine Controversy Destroyed Journalist Gary Webb" and "Orange Sunshine: The Brotherhood of Eternal Love and its Quest to Spread Peace, Love and Acid to the World."

-Schou’s grant will support an investigative series on environmental and energy issues facing Southern California.
-The subjects of his work include a proposed “hydrogen hub” for the San Pedro port complex that is part of a $1.2 billion clean energy program in California; the politics of water rights; and the viability of nuclear energy and questions over long-term waste storage’s impacts on the environment and local communities.
+Schou’s grant will support an investigative series on environmental and energy issues facing Southern California, including a proposed “hydrogen hub” for the San Pedro port complex; the politics of water rights; the viability of nuclear energy and questions over long-term waste storage’s impacts on the environment and local communities.

 Sam-Slovick-Crop